divvungiellatekno/course-HU-2025/slides.md

 * few or non-existing digital resources
 * restricted availability of dictionaries and grammars, or none at all
 * often complex morphology or morphophonology or both
-* consider: ML technology needs
+    * compare with ML technology needs

 </v-clicks>